 The food source of cockroaches is typically close to your meals, considering they eat leftover foods or other things you leave behind.
 Consequently, your food may be contaminated and diseases are probably spread to you.

 You could find cockroach feces in any place where this critter is discovered.
-For instance, you tend to locate cockroach droppings behind a picture on the wall if you previously saw this critter in the same place.
+For instance, you tend to locate cockroach poops behind a picture on the wall if you previously saw this critter in the same place.
 Besides, here are some common spots to discover cockroach droppings.

 - Inside your pantries, drawers, cabinets, closets, and other areas where you typically store foods